 Dulcie was a special aunt.
 She and her husband tried but were unable to have children; I think I was to her the daughter she hoped for but never had.
-As far back as I can remember, she was part of my life.
+As far back as I can remember, Auntie Dulcie was part of my life.

 My mother was one of Dulcie’s bridesmaids.
 A report of the wedding in the Queensland Country Life, 3rd June 1937, included the following details about Dulcie’s and her bridesmaids’ outfits:

-Harold and Dulcie settled in Rannes, a small rural town in Central Queensland, 104 kilometres (65 miles) southwest of Rockhampton.
-Here, in 1912, Harold’s grandparents had taken up a landholding they called “Mons”, a few kilometres from the township.
-Harold’s parents settled on an adjacent property “Woolein View”, where Harold and his siblings grew up.
+Harold and Dulcie settled at Rannes, a small rural town in Central Queensland, 104 kilometres (65 miles) southwest of Rockhampton.
+Here, in 1912, Harold’s grandparents had purchased a landholding they called “Mons”, a few kilometres from the township.
+Harold’s parents bought an adjacent property “Woolein View”, where Harold and his siblings spent their childhood.

 By the mid-1950s, Harold’s father (my grandfather) was unwell and no longer able to manage the family property.
-He and my grandmother handed over the operation of the property, and the family home, to their second son, Leslie, recently married.
-My grandparents “downsized” (using today’s jargon) and took up residence in a cottage in Rannes.
+He and my grandmother handed over the operation of the property and the family home to their second son, Leslie, recently married.
+My grandparents “downsized” (using today’s jargon) and took up residence in a former railway worker’s cottage in Rannes.
 It was right next door to my Uncle Harold’s and Auntie Dulcie’s place!

-As a child, I lived in Rockhampton, but I spent many of my school holidays with my grandparents in Rannes.
+As a child I lived in Rockhampton, but I spent many school holidays with my grandparents at Rannes.
 Sadly, my grandfather (“Pop”) died when I was just seven years old.
 So, from that time on, my holiday visits were to my grandmother (“Nan”) and my mother’s youngest brother, Allan, who lived with her.
 Auntie Dulcie and Uncle Harold lived next door, so I spent a lot of time with them, too.
-In the early days, they operated a fuel depot from their home, and Uncle Harold had a couple of mail runs (one was Rannes to Banana).
+In the early days, they operated a fuel depot from their home, and Uncle Harold had a couple of mail runs (one was from Rannes to Banana).

-It was Auntie Dulcie who taught me to tell the time.
+Auntie Dulcie taught me many things, including how to tell the time.
 She patiently showed me, coached and tested me – about the big hand and the little hand, hours and minutes, o’clock, half past, quarter past, quarter to, and so on.
 I can still remember when and where this instruction took place: in the warm summer afternoons, as we relaxed to catch the cool breezes on the front verandah of their highset timber (weatherboard) home.
 I was five or six years old.

 It was around the same time that Auntie Dulcie taught me an important lesson.
 I can’t remember the circumstances, but I do remember that I was “cheeky”, defiant, in response to a request by my grandmother.
 My aunt asked me to apologise.
 I refused.
 Not only did I refuse, but I ran away!
 Auntie Dulcie took chase.
 When she caught up with me, she grabbed my arm, and marched me back to Nan’s place.
-Here, I had first to apologise, then I received my just punishment: a spanking.
+My aunt insisted I apologise to Nan, which I did, then I received my just punishment: a spanking.
 It hurt.
 I cried.
 I felt ashamed and humiliated.
 At the time, I thought my aunt was the worst person in the world.
 But I had a renewed respect for her.
 Never again did I deliberately disobey Nan, or my aunt, or run away when I was corrected.

 Auntie Dulcie showed me what it meant to care for an ageing parent.
 Dulcie’s mother lived with my uncle and aunt for a time in the latter years of her life.
 The old lady was bedridden and needed constant attention.
-I recall that she was quite demanding.
+She was quite demanding.
 I think she had dementia: she always seemed vague and distant.
-I remember her being pale, washed out, with papery thin skin and blemishes, wispy white hair and expressionless dull eyes.
-I did not really understand at the time just how great a sacrifice Auntie Dulcie was making in caring for her mother.
+I remember her being pale, washed out, with papery thin skin with brown blemishes, wispy white hair and expressionless dull eyes.
+At the time I didn’t realize just how great a sacrifice Auntie Dulcie was making by caring for her mother in this way.
 Little did I know, but I would follow a similar path in caring for my own mother who lived with my husband and me in the latter years of her life.

 From an early age, one thing I had in common with Auntie Dulcie was a love of music.
 In those days, it was unusual for a family in the country to own a piano, but Auntie Dulcie had one and she was justly proud of it.
 It was a well-kept instrument, with brass candle holders above the keyboard.
 It must have been old.
 I don’t think Auntie Dulcie ever played the piano.
 Thus, there it stood, in the dimly-lit lounge room in the middle of the house, waiting for someone to bring it to life.
 So, from the time my brother and I learnt to play the piano, she would invite us to play for her whenever we visited.
 I remember sitting at that piano for hours, entertaining myself and giving much joy to my aunt (and anyone else who happened to be visiting at the time).

-During this time, my uncle acquired a small property, on which he conducted dry farming (cotton and sorghum) and grazed a few cattle, but Uncle Harold and Auntie Dulcie still lived in Rannes.
+Here he conducted dry farming (cotton and sorghum) and grazed cattle.
+But Uncle Harold and Auntie Dulcie still lived in Rannes.
 There was no house on the property.

-In the late 1960s, Uncle Harold and Auntie Dulcie bought an adjoining property, and had an old house moved there.
-They planned to relocate from Rannes and live on the property.
+In the late 1960s, Uncle Harold and Auntie Dulcie bought an adjoining property, and had my grandmother’s old cottage moved there.
+They planned to relocate from Rannes and live on their property.
 Despite years of preparation, they never did.

-When I was older, I started to write to Auntie Dulcie, and so began our lifelong habit of exchanging letters and greeting cards.
-I remember clearly writing to her when I was studying at university in Brisbane, and later when I was married and living in Bundaberg.
+For many years my aunt and I exchanged letters and greeting cards.
+I remember clearly corresponding with Dulcie when I was studying at university in Brisbane, and later when I was married and living in Bundaberg.
 In this way, we remained close although we lived far apart.
 We always kept in touch.
 Whenever I was in Rockhampton and she was visiting or staying with her sister who lived there, I would call in on her.
 We always remembered and feted each other’s birthdays and special occasions.

 In appearance, throughout her life, Dulcie was thin, wiry and somewhat gaunt.
 (I will drop the “Auntie” from now on, as I relate the remainder of this story from an adult perspective.)
 In her 40s, Dulcie was diagnosed with an overactive thyroid, and underwent corrective thyroid surgery.
 The scars she bore on her neck were testament to this.
 She also suffered from anxiety (“nerves” as it was referred to in those days) and I recall that she took a lot of Bex and Vincent’s APC powders to help alleviate the symptoms.
 Dulcie’s continual use of these medicines contributed to her developing stomach ulcers.

-During the late 1970s and early 1980s, Dulcie spent more and more time in Rockhampton, with her sister, who was also unwell.
+During the late 1970s and early 1980s, Dulcie was hardly ever at home in Rannes.
+She spent more and more time in Rockhampton with her sister Sylvia who was also unwell.
 They comforted each other.
-Dulcie was hardly ever at home in Rannes.
 Given this situation, Harold and Dulcie bought a house in Rockhampton, so they could be together.
-They furnished the house, with the intention of making it their home.
+They furnished the house with the intention of making it their home.
 But it was never lived in.
 Dulcie remained with her sister; Harold stayed in Rannes.
 I think he was reluctant to make the move from the country to the city.

-It was late 1983.
+It was December 1983.
 My husband Tony and I were soon to leave Bundaberg, where we had been living for 9 years.
-Tony was taking up a new position based in Rockhampton in January 1984 (read my earlier post: A loving gift, potent words).
+Tony was due to take up a new position based in Rockhampton in January 1984 (read my earlier post: A loving gift, potent words).
 I was so excited that at last I would see a lot more of my favourite aunt.

-Dulcie was living in Rockhampton; I was going to be living in Rockhampton.
-I knew she was not well, so I was looking forward to spending time with her, supporting her, and reassuring her of God’s love for her.
+Dulcie was living in Rockhampton; I was going to be living there soon.
+I knew she was not well, so I was looking forward to spending time with her, supporting her, and reassuring her that God loved her despite her circumstances.
 This was really important to me.

-On Friday 9th December 1983, Tony and I drove from Bundaberg to Rockhampton to stay with my parents for the weekend, to continue our search to buy a suitable house in Rockhampton.
-We were told when we arrived that evening that Dulcie was in hospital and that her condition was serious.
+On Friday 9th December 1983, Tony and I drove from Bundaberg to Rockhampton to stay with my parents for the weekend.
+We planned to continue our search for a suitable house in Rockhampton.
+When we arrived that evening my parents told us that Dulcie was in hospital and her condition was serious.
 Tony and I planned to visit her first thing in the morning.
-That night before we went to bed, we read from Living Light, a daily devotional guide we used at the time.
+That night before we went to bed, we read the set passage from Living Light, a daily devotional we used at the time.
 The morning and evening readings are selected passages of Scripture from The Living Bible based on a theme.
 This is part of what we read that night (1 Thessalonians 4:13-14):

 Tony and I went to bed convinced that Dulcie was going to die – soon.
 We prayed that we would have the opportunity to say goodbye to her the next day.

 In the morning, at breakfast time, my parents’ phone rang.
 I took the call.
 I knew what it would be.
 Dulcie’s sister spoke the words: “Dulcie passed away this morning.”
 I was greatly moved, but not surprised.
 God had prepared me for this news.
-That morning, the reading from Living Light included the following passage from the New Testament:
+That morning, the reading from Living Light included the following passage from the New Testament (Romans 8:37-39):

 Although we didn’t get to see Dulcie before she died, I was at peace.
 I was confident that her spirit was with the Lord.
 I need not fret.
 It was all in God’s hands.